Elappara: Economy

-Elappara is predominantly a plantation township with its abundant tea plantations.
-Most people work in plantations.
-This hill area is known for the Elappara Tea estate and its brand MASCO.
-Kerala's main agricultural products are cultivated in this region.

-Elappara is surrounded by tea estates namely the Tyford Tea Ltd, MMJ Plantations, Haileyburia Tea Estates Ltd., etc.
+Elappara is primarily a plantation township known for its extensive tea estates.
+A large proportion of the local population is employed in the plantation sector.
+The area is associated with the Elappara Tea Estate and the MASCO brand.
+In addition to tea, other major agricultural crops of Kerala are also cultivated in the surrounding region.
+Prominent estates in the vicinity include Tyford Tea Ltd, MMJ Plantations, and Haileyburia Tea Estates Ltd.

 Religion

 The majority of the population is Hindu, Christian, or Muslim.
 Important pilgrim centers are the Luther Mission Church at Bonami, the Uppukulam Shree Krishna Swami Temple, and the Muhiyudeen Juma Masjid.

 Muslims are a comparatively smaller part of the population.

 Tourism

 The natural environment and landscapes of Elappara attract visitors.
 There are panoramic views from the roads leading from Elappara to Kuttikkanam and Vagamon.
 The Annan Thambi and Pullikkanan hills, meadows at Kolahalamedu, scenic Vedikuzhi, Elappara streams, and the numerous tea plantations are the main attractions for the visitors.
 Vagamon, a hill station in Idukki, is just 15 km from Elappara.
 The Periyar Wildlife Sanctuary and Mullaperiyar dam is situated near to this panchayath.